All Hands volunteers: my experience in Nepal

 My experience with All Hands Volunteers

-It was physical hard work, but my month with All Hands volunteers was a wonderful experience.
+It was physical hard work, but my month with All Hands volunteers in Nepal was a wonderful experience.
 Every morning we would leave with a team of well spirited volunteers and a bus full of tools to help families clearing the rubble from what was once their home.
 Sometimes we managed to salvage valuable items from under the rubble such as pictures or kitchen ware.

 It was good to be of use in a more practical way and see quick results.
 All Hands volunteers was making an impact and I felt happy that, even if it was only for a month, I was part of that.
 They gave me a chance to do something back for the country that I consider to be my second home.